 A last point is whether this invasion may affect genetic variation in native species.
 The two physid species indeed showed competitive interactions through modified extinction and colonization when the other species is present (Dubart et al., 2019).
 Moreover, Chapuis et al. (2017) showed that, although the number of sites occupied by A. marmorata is stable, population density has strongly been affected by the invasion of P. acuta.
 Moreover, this study highlighted an evolution of life-history traits in A. marmorata in response to this invasion.
 This was mirrored in the present study by a loss of neutral genetic variation in A. marmorata.
 Such an effect was not detected in the two Drepanotrema species, although their population density is slightly affected by the invasion of P. acuta.
 This suggests that the effect might occur in Drepanotrema with some delay.
 Invasive species may have a negative effect on population densities of native species in introduction areas, which in turn may affect the dynamics of genes and induce rapid evolution (e.g., Strauss, Lau, & Carroll, 2006; Stuart et al., 2014).
 A rapid shift in life-history traits has previously been documented in A. marmorata as a result of the invasion of P. acuta (Chapuis et al., 2017).
-Whether the reduction in neutral genetic variation documented here is related to this shift remains an open question, but documenting such decreases in other bioinvasions might be a first approach to analyzing their evolutionary impact.More generally, our work indicates that both common and idiosyncratic effects of the environment, space and interspecific interactions on genetic variability can be detected, calling for detailed studies.
+Whether the reduction in neutral genetic variation documented here is related to this shift remains an open question, but documenting such decreases in other bioinvasions might be a first approach to analyzing their evolutionary impact.

+Overall, our work indicates that both common and idiosyncratic effects of the environment, space and interspecific interactions on genetic variability can be detected, calling for detailed studies.
 For example, Haag, Riek, Hottinger, Pajunen, & Ebert (2005) showed that genotypic richness increases with population age in two Daphnia species, but that other factors (e.g., presence of competitor species) did not.
 Other examples are mentioned in Introduction and can be found in Table S1.

 Conclusion and perspectives